 Real estate owned acquired in settlement of foreclosed loans is carried as a component of Other Assets at the lower of cost or fair value, less estimated cost to sell.
 Prior to foreclosure, the estimated collectible value of the collateral is evaluated to determine if a partial charge-off of the loan balance is necessary.
 After transfer to real estate owned, any subsequent write-downs are charged against noninterest expense.
 Direct costs incurred in the foreclosure process and subsequent holding costs incurred on such properties are recorded as expenses of current operations.
-Real estate owned was \$162,000 and \$0 at December 31, 2023 and 2022, respectively.
+The Company had no real estate owned at December 31, 2024 and \$162,000 at December 31, 2023.